Muvvalagithub/Gitdemo/Mavenjava/readme.txt

-Added this file to verify polling happens
+Added this file to verify polling happens and modified content in surface pro